clojurust/clojurust/README.md

 If a copy of the MPL was not distributed within this file, You can obtain one at http://mozilla.org/MPL/2.0/.

     Copyright (c) 2020 Ivan Pierre, kilroySoft, <Ivan Pierre, ivan@kilroysoft.ch>, under MPL 2.0.

 ### Persistent data structures licence
+This Source Code Form is subject to the terms of the Mozilla Public License, v.
+2.0.

+If a copy of the MPL was not distributed within this file, You can obtain one at http://mozilla.org/MPL/2.0/.

     Copyright 2017 Bodil Stokke, under MPL 2.0.